 Thanks to app: hearing screening for 27'000 school children

-Two thrids of Cape Town's inhabitatns live in townships and have rarely access to audiological care.
-In order to close this gap, our project partner, hearX Foundation, uses a self-developed hearing screening app for non-professionals to conduct hearing screenings.
-Thanks to this new technology the hearing of 27,000 school children can be screened until 2020.
+Two thirds of Cape Town's inhabitants live in townships and have rarely access to audiological care.
+In order to close this gap, our project partner, hearX Foundation, uses a self-developed app for non-professionals to conduct hearing screenings.
+Thanks to this new technology the hearing of 27,000 school children can be screened until 2021.

 Place & Year